 Director at Schlich Ltd

-George Schlich has a degree in natural sciences from Cambridge University, specialising in biology of cells, chemistry, pathology, physiology, mathematics, pharmacology and history and philosophy of science.
+George Schlich has a degree in natural sciences from the University of Cambridge, specialising in the biology of cells, chemistry, pathology, physiology, mathematics, pharmacology, and the history and philosophy of science.

-Founded in 2004, today Schlich has ten attorneys working on intellectual property relating to biotechnology, chemistry and mechanical subject matters.
-Schlich represents US company Intellia Therapeutics in IP proceedings relating to CRISPR/Cas9 technology and AbbVie, Inc. in relation to oncology.
+Founded in 2004, today Schlich Ltd has 10 attorneys working on intellectual property relating to biotechnology, pharmaceuticals, chemistry and mechanical engineering.
+The firm represents Intellia Therapeutics, Inc in IP proceedings relating to CRISPR/Cas9 technology and AbbVie, Inc. in relation to oncology.

-Mr Schlich and his team also specialise in representing patent owners and opponents at inter partes hearings before the European Patent Office (EPO) and the UK Intellectual Property Office, and has extensive experience of EPO opposition and appeals.
+Mr Schlich and his team also specialise in representing patent owners and opponents at inter partes hearings before the EPO and the UK Intellectual Property Office.
+They also have extensive experience in EPO opposition and appeals.

-Further afield, Schlich has worked on US discovery and interference proceedings, and also Section 1782 proceedings to support EPO opposition and appeal proceedings.
+Further afield, Mr Schlich has worked on US discovery and interference proceedings, and Section 1782 proceedings to support EPO opposition and appeal proceedings.

-His published articles include “Broad Institute’s CRISPR/Cas9 Patent EP2771468 Revoked” and “Patent protection: why the first filing needs to be right and how to achieve this”.
+Mr Schlich’s published work includes “Broad Institute’s CRISPR/Cas9 Patent EP2771468 Revoked” and “Patent protection: why the first filing needs to be right and how to achieve this”.